 Storage Information

-Wrap your pie dough disks as tightly as you can with plastic wrap and store in the refrigerator for up to 2 days.
-It can be frozen for up to 3 months.
+Store the tightly wrapped pie pastry in the refrigerator for about 2-3 days.
+It can be frozen for 3-6 months.
 Thaw out frozen dough in the refrigerator the night before you plan to use it.

 Baking Cream Cheese Pie Crust

 Almost as important as how you prepare pie pastry is how you bake it.
-A flaky pie pastry should be thoroughly chilled before baking, and baked at a high temperature, ideally around 425ºF.
+A butter cream cheese pie crust should be thoroughly chilled before baking, and baked at a high temperature, ideally around 425ºF.
 However, not all pie fillings can be baked at that high of a temperature, which means that sometimes the pie crust will need to be partially or fully blind baked.
 On this website, each pie recipe indicates how the pie crust should be baked, so reference those directions for pies using this flaky pie crust.

 - Cranberry and Blueberry Pie